avisser/intelli-arc/trunk/doc/README.txt

 - The lexer is messing up block comments, betraying my sad ignorance of regexes.
 - Abnormal termination from debug mode will leave MzScheme running, quickly eating all your RAM.
 - The REPL doesn't currently support dragging and dropping text from the editor.
-- In principle, the plugin should work on any platform that runs IntelliJ and MzScheme.
-   In practice, I've only tested it on my machine - and Intel-based Mac running 10.4.
-- Most of the built-in tools that look available, aren't (e.g., rename refactoring).
 - I haven't yet provided any localizations.
-- I get a weird Arc error when I run MzScheme 360 and arc2, but I think this is an Arc thing.
 - ...and much, much more!